 It dawned on me that no photograph could replicate the experience of being in that place at that very moment.
 This realization caused me to reconsider what I photographed and how, and it continues to influence my approach to the medium to this day.

 Today, Jane Alden Stevens is a highly respected photographic artist and educator.
 She won Individual Artist grants from the Ohio Arts Council in 1990 and 2002.
 Solo exhibitions of her work have been mounted at the ARC Gallery in Chicago, the Herbert F. Johnson Museum of Art in Ithaca, NY, and the Pittsburgh Filmmakers Gallery.
 She has exhibited extensively abroad, including in Finland, Ukraine, Belgium, Germany, and Brazil.
 Stevens’ photographs are included in the permanent collections of the George Eastman House International Museum of Photography and Film in Rochester, NY, the Cincinnati Art Museum, and the Museu da Imagem e do Som in São Paulo, Brazil.
-She is currently a Professor of Fine Arts at the University of Cincinnati.
+She is Professor Emerita of Fine Arts at the University of Cincinnati.